Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `void set_seed(int seed)` |

 Sets the seed of the ViZDoom's RNG that generates seeds (initial state) for episodes.

+Default value: randomized in constructor

+Config key: seed

+See also:
+* examples/python/seed.py

 ### `getEpisodeStartTime`